Earn your Master of Laws in Taxation at UB.

 Investigation, Prosecution, and Defense of Tax Crimes (3)

 This course examines the life cycle of a criminal tax case, including the warning signs that a civil tax case may be referred for criminal investigation, applicable privileges, potential defenses, the opening of an administrative investigation, sources of information, authorization of a grand jury investigation and prosecution, best practices in plea negotiations, trial strategies, sentencing, and collateral and civil tax consequences.
 The course also will address current priorities of IRS Criminal Investigation and the Department of Justice, and cases pulled from the headlines.
-Tax Practice and Procedure is recommended.
+Prerequisite: Federal Income Tax or Fundamental of Federal Income Tax I. Tax Practice and Procedure is recommended.